pingle14/rdi_dashboard/README.md

 # Group Disparity Index Dashboard

 > This site seeks to explore the relationship between individuals' socioeconomic characteristics and their likelihood of homeownership.
-Specifically we define a **Group Disparity Index (GDI)** that quantifies group inequality in an outcome gap in the homeownership problem space.
+Specifically we define a **Group Disparity Index (RDI)** that quantifies group inequality in an outcome gap in the homeownership problem space.

 ---
 ## How can I safely update this site??